-Your Activity Level – Like your diet, get enough exercise is crucial to getting and staying healthy.
-Exercise helps to reduce cholesterol and can lower your blood pressure.
+Like your diet, get enough exercise is crucial to getting and staying healthy.
+Similarly, exercise helps to reduce cholesterol and can lower your blood pressure.

-Vitamins and Nutrients – With the right vitamins and nutrients, you can improve the health of your arteries.
-Foods like garlic, pomegranates, apples, tomatoes and leafy greens contain antioxidants, nutrients and vitamins that can help fight clogged arteries.
+With the right vitamins and nutrients, you can improve the health of your arteries.
+For example, foods like garlic, pomegranates, apples, tomatoes and leafy greens contain antioxidants and nutrients that can help fight clogged arteries.

 Turmeric, cinnamon, l-arginine and l-citrulline also help fight cardiovascular health problems and can help to improve your artery health.

-If you’re concerned about the health of your arteries or your heart’s health, be sure to visit with your health care provider.
-Taking action early is the best way to avoid more serious health concerns from causing more serious health problems.
+So, if you’re concerned about the health of your arteries or your heart’s health, be sure to visit with your health care provider.
+Therefore, taking action early is the best way to avoid more serious health concerns from causing more serious health problems.